meharbhamrah/CSKeywords/README.md

 - The organization of directories in a Linux-based file system, including /bin, /sbin, /etc, /dev, /proc, /var, /tmp, /usr, /home, /boot, /lib, /opt, /mnt, /media, /srv.

 ## Other Terms:
-- Port Numbers (HTTP, HTTPS, FTP, SMTP, Telnet, SSH): Port Numbers are like specific doors in a building where data goes in and out.
-For example, HTTP uses Port 80, HTTPS uses Port 443, FTP uses Port 21, SMTP uses Port 25, Telnet uses Port 23, and SSH uses Port 22.

-- Seven Layers of OSI Model: The OSI Model divides network communication into seven layers.
-Think of it as a cake with seven layers, each having a specific role.
-These layers help devices communicate over networks by breaking the process into manageable parts.

-- NAT (Network Address Translation): NAT is like a magic trick that lets multiple devices in your home share one public IP address.
-It's like having a translator that helps them talk to the internet.

-- Router: A router is like a traffic cop for data.
-It decides where data should go within a network and also directs data between your home network and the internet.

 - Firmware: Firmware is like the DNA of a device.
 It's software permanently programmed into hardware, like the instructions for your TV remote.